-Anne Johnson teaches the Alexander Technique to individuals and groups in her Philadelphia studio as well as at the Boyer College of Music at Temple University and the Mt Airy Learning Tree, a community education organization in Philadelphia.
+Anne Johnson teaches the Alexander Technique to individuals and groups in her Philadelphia studio, as well as the Mt Airy Learning Tree, a community education organization in Philadelphia.
+For the last 15 years she has taught at the Boyer College of Music at Temple University.

 Anne finds pleasure in sharing the benefits of this rich body of work with people of all ages, skill levels and diverse backgrounds.
 She delights in helping students clarify their intention and move with awareness and direction towards desired goals.